Table of Contents

 - Stay longer than a day, I appreciate that set vacation/holidays dictate this

-* We love Airbnb but there are some cities I won’t because of the impact it has on local people.
+* We love self-contained apartments but there are some cities I won’t because of the impact it has on local people.
 Too many businesses ‘buy to rent’ which forces locals out of their homes and communities.

 Save for later

 Whether you are a local looking for Xmas ideas or a visitor choosing the city as your annual festive trip, there are so many things to do during the Barcelona in winter.
 Tell us what you do in the comments below.